The Power Of Community With Artist Karimah Hassan

 What’s next for you in 2022?

 Lots of exciting things!
 Think audio, poetry samples over paintings, spoken word and public art.
 I have a few projects under wraps that I can’t reveal but they involve me crossing the Atlantic!
 I have some paintings that are commissioned to go on display in Shoreditch this month.
-Also, I’m currently working on a mural design for a favorite restaurant of mine (and most likely yours too) which will open soon.
+Also, I’m currently working on a mural design for a favourite restaurant of mine (and most likely yours too) which will open soon.

 What do you love about Wolf & Badger?